 Rum Raisin Oatmeal Chocoalte Chip Cookies

 So, according to my food holiday calendar, today is National Oatmeal Cookie Day!
-To celebrate, I’ve made some awesome Rum Raisin Oatmeal Chocolate Chip Cookies for ya.
+To celebrate, I’ve made some awesome Rum Raisin Oatmeal Chocolate Chip Cookies for you.

 They were amazing!
 Fair warning, I soaked these raisins in rum for an entire week.
 Just do it!
-Soak them raisins and get them drunk!
+Soak the raisins and get them drunk!
 Really, really drunk!

 And then, when they were fresh out of the oven, I sprinkled them with sea salt.
 Oh my gosh!

 For the recipe, you’ll have to head on over to White Lights on Wednesday.
 I’m guest posting over there while Julie is off on her honeymoon.

 - Dark rum (about 1/2 – 3/4 cup)